Liu-Zhonglin/pbn-alzheimers-fmri/README.md

     ```bash
     python harmonize_and_extract.py
     ```
-    This script harmonizes the Repetition Time (TR) to 0.61 seconds and extracts the mean BOLD time series for the 18 ROIs.
+    This script harmonizes the Repetition Time (TR) to 0.61 seconds and extracts the mean BOLD time series for the 18 ROIs via AAL3 [atlas](https://www.oxcns.org/aal3.html).

 2. **Denoise and Binarize**:
     ```matlab
     % Run in MATLAB
     Denoising_and_Binarization.m
     ```
-    This MATLAB script performs denoising and HMM binarization, producing a binary time series for each ROI.
+    This MATLAB script performs denoising and HMM(Hidden Markov Model) binarization, producing a binary time series for each ROI.

 #### 3. PBN Inference and Analysis

-This stage uses a structure-aware approach inspired by SAILOR.
+This stage uses a structure-aware approach inspired by [SAILOR](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0304102).

 1. **Generate Reference Networks**:
     ```bash